2009–2011 Toyota vehicle recalls: Affected vehicles for floor mat recall

-Toyota UK states that the floor mat recall affects US models only.
+Toyota UK states that the floor mat recall affects U.S. models only.

 Amended recall to include accelerator pedal

 On November 25, 2009, Toyota amended its floor mat recall involving the same 3.8 million vehicles sold in North America.
 Toyota will reconfigure the accelerator pedal, replace the all-weather floor mats with thinner mats, and install a brake override system to prevent unwanted acceleration.
 The brake override system, also called "brake to idle" and already a common design in German cars, allows the driver to override the accelerator by hitting the brakes.
 In a follow-up statement, the NHTSA announced the November 25, 2009 recall details as a "vehicle-based remedy" to address the floor mat pedal issue.
 According to Toyota, the repair work done under the amended recall for floor mat incursion problems are as follows: